mefistotelis/pylabview/README.md

 To get specifics about command line arguments of each tool, run them with `--help` option.
 Some tools also have additional remarks in their headers - try viewing them.

+The first tool to use is `readRSRC.py` and extract the RSRC file into a form which is easier to understand and modify.

 # Supported versions

 The tools were tested on all standard VIs from LabVIEW 2014 and LabVIEW 6.0.